uyha/uyha.github.io/source/random/settling_in_finland.rst

 ==========
-It's my first time settling in Finland, I can't do this process online, since `Poliisi <https://poliisi.fi/en/frontpage>`_ requires having either a bank account, a Finnish ID (comically painful), or Mobile to use their online service.
+It's my first time settling in Finland, I can't do this process online, since `Poliisi <https://poliisi.fi/en/frontpage>`_ requires having either a bank account, a Finnish ID (comically painful), or Mobile ID to use their online service.
 It didn't matter anyway since I asked my sister for help and the earliest appointment available was in 3 months.
 I decided to go to the police station directly on the next day.
 Before going to the police station, I had to have a passport photo to submit to them.
 I had one taken at Passikuva Suomi, it was done in 5 minutes and it costed 19.90e.
 I went to the police station early in the morning, around 7:50, and there was already a long line.
 I came in to take a number and got number 11.
 It took around 50 minutes until my turn.
 The clerk told me my Finnish ID would be ready in 8 working days, and when I receive the notification about my ID, I could come to collect it at 1 of the last 3 booths without having to take a number.
 After 10 days, I received the message saying that my ID is ready, I came pick it up, and had another box ticked for settling in Helsinki.